 Back to top

-As a participant in a study abroad program through NIU, you may be eligible for: Pell Grant, SEOG, Perkins Loan, PLUS Loan, Subsidized or Unsubsidized Stafford Loan, MAP Award or your privately awarded scholarship with consent of awarding organization.
-Tuition waivers do not apply.
-Please contact Tim Condon, the International Affairs Business Manager, in Williston Hall 408, (815) 753-9530, email@example.com for more information.
+As a participant in a study abroad program through NIU, applicants may be eligible for: Pell Grant, SEOG, Perkins Loan, PLUS Loan, Subsidized or Unsubsidized Stafford Loan, MAP Award or you’re privately awarded scholarship with consent of awarding organization.

 Back to top